rudi77/sdc/project5/writeup.md

 The code for this step is contained in`hog_features()` of the file `dataset_generator.py`.

 #### Color Histograms
 I then explored different color spaces and color histogram as potential features.
-Color histgrams car computed in the `color_hist()` of the file `dataset_generator.py`
+Color histograms are computed in the `color_hist()` function of the file `dataset_generator.py`
 These are two examples of color histograms of randomly picked `car` and `notcar` images.

 ![][image3]